fricklerhandwerk/lazy-drv/README.md

   [Environment variables](https://nix.dev/manual/nix/2.19/command-ref/nix-build#common-environment-variables) to set on the invocation of `nix-build` for the on-demand realisation.

 It returns an attribute set with the same structure as `attrs`.
-Its leaves are derivations that produce executables with the names as specified in the leaves of the `attrs` parameter.
+Its leaves are derivations that each produce an executable named after the `meta.mainProgram` attribute of the original derivation in `attrs`.
-Calling such an executable will invoke `nix-build` to realise the actual executable provided by the wrapped derivation.
+Calling such an executable will invoke `nix-build` to realise and run the actual executable provided by the wrapped derivation.
+Leaf attributes which are not derivations are not changed.

 > **Note**
 >